vapaee/cards-and-tokens-white-paper/README.md

   - #### Cards Level

-    At the moment that any card is published, it has none contact with the public.
+    At the moment that a card is published, it has none contact with the public.
 Therefore has zero points accumulated and its level is zero.

-    Once made public, a card will start te receive points, mathematically deduced from the social acceptance and public evaluation.
+    Once made public, a card will start receiving points, mathematically deduced from the social acceptance and public evaluation.

     It will start to receive *likes*, *comments* and being shared with more and more people.